Federer wins doubles with Zverev, Europe leads in Laver Cup

 Federer, who has an Olympic gold medal in doubles, and Zverev won 6-3, 7-5 against Jack Sock and Denis Shapovalov as the Europeans swept the two-match evening session.
 The afternoon singles matches were split at the noisy, 17,000-seat Palexpo arena.

+“Thanks Sascha, for carrying me in that second set,” Federer told his playing partner in an on-court interview.

 The six-man Europe team has a big advantage in ATP rankings, and No. 5 Dominic Thiem started the day by beating the 33rd-ranked Shapovalov 6-4, 5-7, 13-11.
-Decisive third sets are played as super-tiebreakers.
+Shapovalov let three match points slip in the decisive third set which is played as a super-tiebreaker.

 Sock, whose rankings fell into the 200s in an injury-hit season, then leveled the three-day event by winning 6-1, 7-6 (3) against No. 11 Fabio Fognini.